sycarion/stldice/README.md

 ## Result

 I'm sharing the stl files so that those with the means can make their own dice.
 If it helps others, great!

+This also means that I can't test the issues with my files.
+They look fine, but I may have made mistakes in the design, so please let me know if there are issues with the stl files.